A distance exponent for Liouville quantum gravity

 The LQG structure graphs/mated-CRT maps $\mcl G^\ep$ are also studied in~\cite[Section 10]{wedges} (but not referred to as such), where they are used to prove that the peanosphere Brownian motion $Z$ a.s.\ determines the pair $(h , \eta)$.

-The paper~\cite{gms-tutte} shows that random walk on $\mcl G^\ep$ converges to Brownian motion modulo time parametrization, which implies that the so-called \emph{Tutte embedding} of $\mcl G^\ep$ (which, unlike the a priori embedding $x\mapsto \eta(x)$ is an explicit functional of the graph) is asymptotically the same as the a priori embedding.

-In~\cite{ghs-map-dist}, we use a strong coupling result for random walk and Brownian motion~\cite{zaitsev-kmt,kmt} to prove that graph distances in the structure graph $\mcl G^\ep$ are comparable (up to polylogarithmic factors) to graph distances in a class of other natural random planar map models.
-The class of random planar maps we consider are those which can be encoded by a two-dimensional random walk with i.i.d.\ increments via a discretized mating of trees (see Section~\ref{sec-discrete} for an example of such an encoding).
-This class includes the uniform infinite planar triangulation (UIPT)~\cite{bernardi-dfs-bijection,bhs-site-perc} ($\gamma=\sqrt{8/3}$) spanning tree-decorated planar maps~\cite{mullin-maps,bernardi-maps,shef-burger} ($\gamma=\sqrt 2$), bipolar-oriented planar maps~\cite{kmsw-bipolar} ($\gamma=\sqrt{4/3}$), and Schnyder wood-decorated planar maps~\cite{lsw-schnyder-wood} ($\gamma=1$).
-This in particular allows us to transfer all of the results stated in Section~\ref{sec-main-results} to these other random planar map models.
+In~\cite{ghs-map-dist}, we use a strong coupling result for random walk and Brownian motion together with encodings of random planar maps in terms of random walk to prove that graph distances in the structure graph $\mcl G^\ep$ are comparable (up to polylogarithmic factors) to graph distances in a class of other natural random planar map models, including the uniform infinite planar triangulation and planar maps sampled with probability proportional to the number of spanning trees, bipolar-orientations, or Schnyder woods they admit.
+This allows us to transfer all of the results stated in Section~\ref{sec-main-results} to these other random planar maps.